Sbussiso/OpenSentry/README.md

 ## 🎯 What is OpenSentry?

-OpenSentry transforms any Linux device with a webcam into an intelligent security camera system.
-Stream live video, detect motion, and identify objects with YOLO — all processed locally on your hardware.
+OpenSentry transforms any Linux device with a webcam into a motion detection security camera.
+Stream live video with motion detection overlays — all processed locally on your hardware.

 ### Key Features

-- 📹 **Live Video Streaming** - Multiple feed types (raw, motion, objects)
+- 📹 **Live Video Streaming** - Real-time camera feed with motion detection overlay
-- 🚶 **Motion Detection** - Configurable sensitivity and detection zones
+- 🚶 **Motion Detection** - MOG2 background subtraction with configurable sensitivity
-- 🎯 **Object Detection** - YOLO-powered real-time object recognition
+- 📸 **Snapshot Capture** - Manual snapshots and automatic capture on motion events
-- 🌐 **Web Interface** - Dark-themed, mobile-friendly dashboard
+- 🌐 **Web Interface** - Clean, dark-themed, mobile-friendly dashboard
 - 🔐 **Flexible Authentication** - Local auth or integrate with OAuth2/OIDC providers
 - 🔍 **mDNS Discovery** - Auto-discover devices on your network
 - 🐳 **Docker Ready** - Deploy anywhere with Docker Compose